Tmanuk/love-and-dread/README.md

-# Love & Dread
+# Love & Dread Final Game
-A horror-mystery board game played across screens.
+This is the polished, working version of the game to be hosted on GitHub Pages.